pyeventsourcing/eventsourcing/docs/topics/process.rst

 Before starting the system's operating system processes, let's create a ``CreateNewOrder`` command using the ``create_new_order()`` method on the ``Commands`` process (defined above).
+Because the system isn't yet running, the command remains unprocessed.

 .. code:: python